Last update: 8 November 2019.

 1820 February 14: duc de Berry is assassinated in Paris.

 1821 February 12: Joel Post purchases Claremont.

-1821 March: William’s sister Frances writes from Paris to king George IV of UK, asking him to recommend her for the post of English governess to the infant daughter of the widowed duchesse de Berry.
+1821 March: William’s sister Frances writes to king George IV of UK from Paris (6 rue de Verneuil, Faubourg St. Germain), asking him to recommend her for the post of English governess to the infant daughter of the widowed duchesse de Berry.

 1821 May 6: William purchases château at Draveil with its park and farm from Daniel Parker.